 Principle 3.1: Do not strive for perfection

-Yes I know, taking it off-line seems so archaic, but sometimes talking and connecting as humans is better.
-At least consider it.
+Yes, I know, taking it offline seems so archaic, but sometimes talking and connecting as humans is better.
+At least consider taking it offline.
 It can help build relationships and smooth over what could potentially be a negative experience otherwise.
 Send the requestor a DM, and have a call about it, then maybe pair up and help make the code (not the person, the code, don't make it personal) meet expectations.

-Make it about moving the work forward with the next action, rather than "sending it back" to try again.
+Make it about moving the work forward with the next action, a step towards a more bulletproof code, bulletproof product, rather than "sending it back" to try again.